bpogroup/bpo-project/docs/_sources/howto.rst.txt

     from simulator import Simulator, Reporter
     from planners import GreedyPlanner

-    problem_instances = []
+    problem = MMcProblem()
-    for i in range(20):
-        problem_instances.append(MMcProblem().from_generator(51000))
     planner = GreedyPlanner()
     reporter = Reporter(10000)
-    results = Simulator.replicate(problem_instances, planner, reporter, 50000)
+    results = Simulator.replicate(problem, planner, reporter, 50000, 10)
     print(Reporter.aggregate(results))

 The example problem represents an M/M/c queue with an interarrival rate of 10 a service time of 9 and c=2 servers.
 The specification of the problem can be inspected in the MMcProblem code.

-First, problem instances must be created from the problem.
-This can automatically be done using the from_generator method, which exists for each problem.
-The method takes the amount of simulation time for which instances should be generated as a parameter.
-This amount of time should be slightly longer than the simulation time, so the simulator does not run out of cases to simulate.
-Each instance consists of cases that arrive at a simulated time.
+First, the problem must be created.
+The problem will generate cases that arrive at a simulated time.
 Each case has one or more tasks that must be performed on it (in this case only one task).

 Second, a planner should be created that plans the assignment of tasks to resources.
 A default greedy planner exists that assigns each task to the first available resource.